khepin/KhepinYamlFixturesBundle/README.md

 Be careful that the ACLs in Symfony are not managed through Doctrine and therefore will not be purged when you re-create your fixtures.
 However if any conflicts, loading the ACLs will overwrite all previous ACL entries.

-# Limitations

-- The ordering of file loading might not be sufficient YET for people who need to load from Bundle A then B and then A again.
-- There is no support for mongodb or couchdb.
-As I personally use mongo on some projects, this will come at some point.
-- It probably has a lot of bugs and edge cases that have not been tested yet as I did not encounter them so far.